lsandov1/presentations/yocto/8steps.md

-# Build and Boot your Freescale Yocto Image in 8 Steps
+# Build and Boot your Freescale Yocto Image in 8 steps

 1. Check [required](http://www.yoctoproject.org/docs/1.4/ref-manual/ref-manual.html#required-packages-for-the-host-development-system) packages for your Linux Distribution and install them